maangulo12/buildersrecords.com/README.md

 ## Recommended to run with Vagrant

-It is recommended to use vagrant to use the Python interpreter and the PostgreSQL database server on the VM.
+It is recommended to run vagrant to use the Python interpreter and the PostgreSQL database server on the VM.

 ## Required software: